Stephen I Gutkeled: Ban/Duke of Slavonia

 Stephen Gutkeled was also notable for the first Ban, who minted his own marten-adorned silver denarius in whole Slavonia, the so-called banovac or banski denar.
 The first coins were issued in 1255 by the Pakrac Chamber, according to a 1256 royal charter of Béla IV.
 Stephen's coins marked Styrian influence, as historian Bálint Hóman writes in his high-impact work in 1916.
+Stephen's goal was to the displace of Austrian coins from his province.
 Later the mintage's seat moved from Pakrac to Zagreb by 1260.
 His banovac was considered a high quality currency and when the minting of golden coins began under Charles I of Hungary in 1323, Gutkeled's coins served as an example and base for the new florins.
 The self-coinage of the Ban of Slavonia (and Croatia) have persisted until the 1350s.
+Stephen also introduced a new economic measure called collecta, an extraordinary tax of 7 denari in Slavonia, also a kind of precursor for Charles' economic reform in the 1320s.